awslabs/graphstorm/docs/source/install/env-setup.rst

     ssh 127.0.0.1

-If everything is right, the above command will enter another Linux shell process, which can be exit with command ``exit``.
+If everything is right, the above command will enter another Linux shell process.
+Then exit this new shell with the command ``exit``.

-Clone GraphStorm Tools (Optional) ..................................
+Clone GraphStorm (Optional)
+..................................
 GraphStorm provides a set of scripts, tools, and examples, which can facilitate the use of GraphStrom.